-(Top 3 inches reserved for recording data) TRANSFER ON DEATH DEED Statutory form Minn.
+(Top 3 inches reserved for recording data)

+TRANSFER ON DEATH DEED Statutory form Minn.
 Stat.
 507.071 Minnesota Uniform Conveyancing Blanks Form 10.8.4 (2011) NO DEED TAX DUE pursuant to Minn.
 Stat.
-287.22(15) DATE:(month/day/year) l (we) (insert name of Grantor Owner or Owners and spouses, if any, with marital status designated) hereby convey(s) and quit claim(s) to(inst (" Grantor(s) "), ert name of Grantee Beneficiary, whether one or more) ("GranteeBeneficiary"), effective Owner, if only one grantor is named above, or on the or Owners to die, if more than one Grantor Owner is (insert name of Grant) the following described real property: or Owner, must be one of the Grantor Owners named above) Check here if all or part of the described real pr roperty is Registered (Torrens)
+287.22(15) DATE:(month/day/year) (insert name of Grantor Owner or Owners a nd spouses, if any, with marital status designated) hereby convey(s) and quit claim(s) to rt name of Grantee Beneficiary, whether one or more) ("GranteeBeneficiary"), effective only death of the last of the Granton one named above, or wner, if only one grantor is named above, or on the r Owners to die, if more than one Grantor Owner is (insert name of Granto the following described real property: r Owner, must be one of the Grantor Owners named above) Check here if all or part of the described real pro operty is Registered (Torrens)